 Make changes gradually.
 If you need to adjust your portfolio, work with your financial advisor to do so gradually.

 Tune out the noise.
-These days, investors are bombarded by an amazing amount of financial news and information.
-Try to ignore all the noise and keep your focus on your long-term goals.
+These days, an amazing amount of financial news and information bombards investors.
+Try to ignore all the noise, and keep your focus on your long-term goals.

 The major asset classes